Trial of Socrates: Ancient

 Plato's presentation of the trial and death of Socrates inspired writers, artists, and philosophers to revisit the matter.
 For some, the execution of the man whom Plato called "the wisest and most just of all men" demonstrated the defects of democracy and of popular rule; for others, the Athenian actions were a justifiable defence of the recently re-established democracy.

+Roman emperor and philosopher Marcus Aurelius wrote of Socrates' death in his work Meditations and criticized those who caused Socrates' death implying that those who caused his death were "lice".
+Philosopher and Roman statesman Cicero, asserted that he believed that he lost his trial due to him being a poor rhetorician.

-In 73 AD, Syrian Stoic philosopher Mara bar Serapion wrote of the death of the "three wise men": which included Pythagoras, "the wise king" of the Jews, and Socrates.
+In 73 AD, Syrian Stoic philosopher Mara bar Serapion wrote of the death of the "three wise men", which included Pythagoras, "the wise king" of the Jews, and Socrates.
 Serapion criticized the treatment of each of them as unjust and oppressive.

 Modern

-In The Trial of Socrates (1988), I. F. Stone argued that Socrates wanted to be sentenced to death, to justify his philosophic opposition to the Athenian democracy of that time, and because, as a man, he saw that old age would be an unpleasant time for him.
+I. F. Stone argued in The Trial of Socrates (1988), that Socrates wanted to be sentenced to death, to justify his philosophic opposition to the Athenian democracy of that time, and because, as a man, he saw that old age would be an unpleasant time for him.

-In the introduction to his play Socrates on Trial (2007), Andrew Irvine claimed that because of his loyalty to Athenian democracy, Socrates willingly accepted the guilty verdict voted by the jurors at his trial:
+Andrew David Irvine claimed in the introduction to his play Socrates on Trial (2007) that Socrates willingly accepted the guilty verdict by the jurors because of his loyalty to Athenian democracy:

 During a time of war, and great social and intellectual upheaval, Socrates felt compelled to express his views, openly, regardless of the consequences.
 As a result, he is remembered today, not only for his sharp wit and high ethical standards, but also for his loyalty to the view that, in a democracy, the best way for a man to serve himself, his friends, and his city – even during times of war – is by being loyal to, and by speaking publicly about the truth.

-In Why Socrates Died: Dispelling the Myths (2009), Robin Waterfield wrote that the death of Socrates was an act of volition motivated by a greater purpose; Socrates "saw himself as healing the City's ills by his voluntary death".
+Robin Waterfield wrote in Why Socrates Died: Dispelling the Myths (2009) that the death of Socrates was an act of volition motivated by a greater purpose; Socrates "saw himself as healing the City's ills by his voluntary death".
 Waterfield wrote that Socrates, with his unconventional methods of intellectual enquiry, attempted to resolve the political confusion then occurring in the city-state of Athens, by willingly being the scapegoat, whose death would quiet old disputes, which then would allow the Athenian polis to progress towards political harmony and social peace.